Free Movement Conference

 The Free Movement Conference grew out of a three-year listening project involving 739 participants from 4 southern states representing 43 grassroots organizations.
 This listening project included “Black Man Running,” a public art project that hacked 5K runs into community cultural events.
 Today, the Free Movement community consists of a local/regional steering committee, a weekly running/walk group, a youth media project, and an annual conference.

 The Free Movement Conference has emerged as a vibrant organizing project.
 With dozens of volunteers, the conference hosts over 75 hands-on workshops, panels, strategy sessions and networking events.
-The 2019 conference is currently accepting workshop submissions.

 Narrative Strategies: Storytelling for Social Change

 Harm Reduction and Drug Policy Reform in the South

 The Art of Dissent

 Strategies Against Mass Incarceration